Killing of Kirsty Bentley

-Kirsty Marianne Bentley (18 January 1983 – 31 December 1998) was a teenager living in Ashburton, New Zealand, who went missing while walking her family dog on the afternoon on 31 December 1998.
+Kirsty Marianne Bentley (18 January 1983 – 31 December 1998) was a teenager living in Ashburton, New Zealand, who went missing while walking her family dog on the afternoon of 31 December 1998.
 After an extensive search lasting several weeks, her body was found in dense scrub approximately 40 km away.
 The New Zealand Police consider the case to be a homicide, and it remains one of the highest-profile unsolved murders in New Zealand.

 Early life

-Kirsty Marianne Bentley was born on 18 January 1983 at the Christchurch Women's Hospital.
+Kirsty Marianne Bentley was born on 18 January 1983 at The Christchurch Women's Hospital.
 She was the second child of her parents, Jill and Sidney Bentley; she had an older brother, John (born 1979).

 Bentley was by all accounts a normal teenager.
 Her mother has described her as vibrant, honest and compassionate.
 She was confident and direct with people she knew, but could be shy and reserved with those she did not.
 Bentley had a strong creative streak that she expressed through drama classes and poetry.
 She attended Ashburton College, and at school she was well liked and had a close-knit friend group.
 She had recently begun dating a local boy from one of her classes.

 Disappearance

 The area near Chalmers Avenue, Ashburton, from which Bentley went missing.
 The family dog, Abby, was found tied up in the area of trees in the centre of the image.

 On the day of her disappearance, Bentley met a friend at the Ashburton library at around 10:30am on New Year's Eve (31 December) 1998.
 After doing some shopping, they had lunch at McDonald's around midday.
 Bentley was dropped off at her home by her friend's sister at around 2:30pm.

-After returning home, before her brother John told her that her boyfriend had called and left a message, asking her to call him back.
+After returning home, her brother John told her that her boyfriend had called and left a message, asking her to call him back.
 Phone records show she made a call to her boyfriend at 2:38pm, but he wasn't there so she left a message asking him to call her back.

 From here, it appears Bentley decided to take the family's black Labrador dog, Abby, for a walk.
 This was not unusual for Bentley; she often took the dog for a walk to pass the time.
 John did not hear her leaving the house.
 A neighbour witnessed her walking by his house with the dog at 3:05pm, but from this point on the exact timeline of what happened to her cannot be clearly established.